Have any of the OECD BEPs recommendations been implemented or are any planned to be implemented and if so, which ones?

 (viii) Action Plan 12: Japan is reviewing whether or not to introduce mandatory disclosure rules regarding tax planning.

 (ix) Action Plan 13: Japan has amended its transfer pricing documentation rules to introduce the master file, the country-by-country reporting and the local file, in line with the BEPS Action Plan 13.

 (x) Action Plan 16: Japan has signed the MLI (the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting), and is expected to complete the ratification procedures soon.

 In addition, Japan will continue its review of whether it is necessary, and if so, by what measures the action plans should be implemented, as to the other action plans.

 The Netherlands implemented various of the OECD BEPS recommendations and intends to adopt others.
-Among these are the OECD framework for exchange of information (reference is also made to question 6)
+Among these is the OECD framework for exchange of information (reference is also made to question 6).